enzymefinance/protocol/README.md

 The Melon protocol is a set of rules for how digital assets can be spent once held in a Melon smart-contract, or a Melon investment fund.
 These rules are meant to protect the investor and fund manager from malevolent behaviour of each other, even when both parties remain private.

-### Contract addresses

-For the addresses of the latest deployed contracts, check out the `deployments/latest` directory on the `master` branch.

 ## Install

 ### Prerequisites